 Dimensions: 19 cm. x 7 cm. x 7 cm (7.4 x 2.7 x 2.7 inches).

 Magnetization force: neodymium magnets 01.14 - 01.17 tesla

 Warranty: 12 Months Supplier: Neurotechnology LLC Do not expose to high temperatures

-CORDUS is an effective complement to the treatment of internal organ diseases.
-Each spinal vertebra is connected to a specific internal organ.
-The brain signal passes thru each vertebrae until reaching the indicated organ and vice versa.
+Each vertebra in the spine is connected to a specific internal organ.
+The signal from the brain passes to a certain vertebra and then reaches the indicated organ and vice versa.